andmarti1424/sc-im/Readme.md

 ### Donations

-If you like sc-im please support its development by making a DONATION with PayPal.
+If you like sc-im please support its development by making a DONATION with Patreon or PayPal.
 It would really help a lot.

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=U537V8SNQQ45J" target="_blank">